manojmanivannan/liveisstracker/README.md

 # Live ISS Tracker

+Liveisstracker is a containerized application which tracks and shows the current location of Internation Space Station on an orthographic world plot.
+Visit [this](https://share.streamlit.io/manojmanivannan/liveisstracker-streamlit/track_iss.py) interactive page to view the application running on cloud, thanks to Streamlit cloud.

+#### Background

-A project started as a way to learn how to real world projects are developed and deployed into production.
+A project started as a way to learn how real world projects are developed and deployed into production.
 It also serves as a template for creating a python project, build using docker containers, docker-compose and the use of maven.
 It also includes gitlab continuous integration.

 # Make commands